siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/DockerSourceConfig/usage.md

 ### Amazon EC2 Container Registry

-UrbanCode Deploy can be used to import Docker images from an Amazon EC2 Container Registry (ECR) using the Docker Registry source configuration plug-in.
-Before using this plug-in to create or import versions from Amazon ECR, Docker and AWS CLI must be installed on the UrbanCode Deploy agent used for version imports.
+DevOps Deploy can be used to import Docker images from an Amazon EC2 Container Registry (ECR) using the Docker Registry source configuration plug-in.
+Before using this plug-in to create or import versions from Amazon ECR, Docker and AWS CLI must be installed on the DevOps Deploy agent used for version imports.
 See the [Docker](https://docs.docker.com/) and [Amazon ECS](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) documentation for details about how to install these requirements.

 #### Properties